Ranks in Ellis semigroups and model theory: Definitions and first observations

 Because of that, Theorem 5.2 in \cite{WAPstable} implies that $\chi_{[\varphi(x,a)]}$ is WAP for any $a\in\FC$.
 As $X$ is a zero-dimensional space, characteristic functions of clopen sets form a linearly dense subset of $\Cc(X)$.
-All WAP functions form a closed subalgebra in $\Cc(X)$ (see the paragraph after Fact 2.1 in \cite{Iba16} for the case of real valued functions $C(X)$, then consult \cite{Ben13}, Fact 2), hence we see that every function from $C(X)$ is WAP. \end{proof}
+All WAP functions form a closed subalgebra in $\Cc(X)$ (see the paragraph after Fact 2.1 in \cite{Iba16} for the case of real valued functions $C(X)$, then consult \cite{Ben13}, Fact 2), hence we see that every function from $\Cc(X)$ is WAP, so $(S_x(\FC), \aut(\FC))$ is WAP and we obtain item (2). \end{proof}